-In Wellington, Lily is a wallflower, inexplicably attracted to Jerrod, a loser.
-He's nursing a decade-long grudge against someone who teased him in high school; she's just out of a job.
-She goes home with him to a seacoast town where he intends to have it out with his nemesis; she meets his father, his daughter from a one-night stand, and other family members- and there's the memory of his talented (and dead) brother.
-Jerrod treats Lily badly, invents a relationship with a women he had a crush on years before, and gears up for his fight.
+In Wellington, wallflower Lily is inexplicably attracted to loser Jarrod.
+She's out of a job; he's nursing a decade-long grudge against someone who teased him in high school.
+When she accompanies him to his seacoast hometown where he intends to take on his nemesis, she meets his father, his daughter from a one-night stand, and other family members--plus the memory of his talented, dead brother.
+Jarrod treats Lily badly, invents a relationship with his dead brother's fiancée, and gears up for his fight.
 Will she finally have enough and go home?Written by

 21 of 28 people found this review helpful.

 Was this review helpful to you?

 | Report this